-SSL.com offers code signing solutions, one of which is an Extended Validation Code Signing (EVCS) Certificate.
+SSL.com offers enterprise code signing solutions, one of which is an Extended Validation (EV) Code Signing Certificate.
 Read more here and continue below for some frequently asked questions on code signing.

 Code signing is the process of using X.509 certificates to digitally sign software for safe distribution, hassle-free installation, and compliance with OS security policies.
 By signing their apps and drivers with a certificate issued by a reputable, publicly trusted certificate authority (CA) like SSL.com, developers and software vendors assure users that their software has been issued by a known and trusted developer, has not been tampered with, and is safe to install.

 Code signing is especially useful for software distributed via the Internet, where there are ample opportunities for malicious third parties to alter applications, introduce malware or viruses, and/or impersonate legitimate software suppliers.
 By digitally signing code, software vendors also prevent users from having to click through OS warning messages or change default security settings when installing software:

 Standard code signing certificates from SSL.com include validation of the identity of a business or other organization (known as organization validation, or OV), or an individual person (individual validation, or IV), and offer affordable protection for software applications distributed by individuals or organizations.

 Extended validation (EV) code signing certificates are more expensive and only available to registered organizations, but provide a number of additional benefits over standard OV/IV code signing certificates:

 • An EV code signing certificate is required to sign Windows 10 drivers (both kernel-mode and user-mode).